FarnazG/dsc-mod-4-project-v2-1-online-ds-ft-120919/time-series/README.md

 ### Future work and recommendations:

-Based on the data provided by zillow dataset, the generated ARIMA model is capable of predicting the property value changes over the time for any given period of time using the trends of previous years from 1996 to 2018.
+Based on the data provided by zillow dataset, The generated ARIMA model is capable of predicting the average property value and its changes for any given period of time using the trends of previous years from 1996 to 2018.

-we predicted the prices for the extension of 2 years from 2018 to 2020 and found the 5-top most growing trends within San Jose metro area.
+For more accuracy, it seems better to keep short steps/periods of future predictions, longer periods of predictions will be more accurate after applying latest updates and changes to the dataset.